Last updated on July 11th, 2020 at 05:27 pm

-Last Sunday I made for the first time Blueberry Cornbread Muffins from Jessica Murnane’s blog.
+Last Sunday I made for the first time Vegan Blueberry Muffins from Jessica Murnane’s blog.
 Jessica is one of us.
 She is 1 in 10.
 Jessica was due a hysterectomy because of endometriosis, and in the last attempt, overhauled her diet and introduced plants into her dishes.
 The result: she didn’t need the hysterectomy and forgets she has endo!

 I love her blog, especially for the sweets.
 With her blog, she introduces plant-based foods into our lifestyles, one meal at a time.
 I know how hard it is for us to make these changes, changing our diet.
 As I’ve mentioned before, sugar is one of the hardest things for me to reduce.